Action of 22 October 1917: Analysis

 The 18th (Eastern) Division objectives had been reached and another 250 yd taken at Tracas Farm.
 Poelcappelle had mainly been defended by artillery and the 18th (Eastern) Division captured the east end of the village ruins, where the Germans had repulsed two previous attacks.
-In 1996, Prior and Wilson wrote that the attack had succeeded with 300–400 yd of ground being gained but only because the Germans had already retired.
+In 1996 the historians, Prior and Wilson, wrote that the attack had succeeded with 300–400 yd of ground being gained but only because the Germans had already retired.
 In 2014, Robert Perry wrote that the weather and the deplorable condition of the ground had led to the British infantry having to lie down cold and wet, in waterlogged shell-holes, under German bombardment.
 Captured pillboxes and blockhouses were methodically bombarded by the German guns with HE and gas shell, making communication between the British front line and the rear almost impossible.
 Snipers and machine-gunners firing from concealed positions among trees in Houthulst Forest caused a stream casualties and counter-attacks from the forest showed that the German infantry would resist vigorously.
 The 34th Division attacked at the point where the British front line swung round from north–south to east–west; in the centre of the attack were five German pillboxes, which channelled the attack to either side.
 The Germans fought with skill and determination from well-fortified and camouflaged positions.
-Counter-attacks by the German 3rd Division and the 58th Division defeated the 34th Division attack, which was forced back to the start line.
+Counter-attacks by the German 3rd Division and the 58th Division defeated the 34th Division attack which was forced back to the start line.

 In 1921, the 35th Division historian, Harry Davson, wrote that the loss of contact with the 34th Division on the right had allowed German troops to retreat, then fire on the 35th Division troops from the flanks and from behind.
 German pillboxes near some huts beyond Aden House had a commanding view and caused many casualties.
 Despite the care taken in planning the creeping barrage, some units advancing through undergrowth found it too fast and others in the open thought it was too slow.
 The troops had either lost the barrage or plunged forward so quickly that they reached the objective in an exhausted state.
 Once the advance had reached its limit, German aircraft strafed the British troops from low altitude and German troops used the trees in Houthulst Forest beyond the British objective for cover, sniping at the British despite a shrapnel barrage, until the 35th Division was relieved.
 Potte Drief, a road running parallel to Conter Drive about 200 yd away, had been camouflaged and the Germans could move along it unseen.
 Perry wrote that the XIV Corps attack had kept German troops in the area and prevented the German artillery from concentrating its fire on the Canadian Corps front.